11 interesting approaches to guest checkout design

 There’s no dedicated cart page and no guest checkout/registration option between cart and checkout.

-I can’t find any way to register, so it looks like Bellroy has decided to remove any issues around registration in favour of moving shoppers into the checkout process as quickly as possible.
+It seems Bellroy has decided to remove any issues around registration in favor of moving shoppers into the checkout process as quickly as possible.

-It’s also a single-page checkout so, with just one page to load, it’s an excellent way to optimise checkout for mobile shoppers.
+It’s also a single-page checkout so, with just one page to load, it’s an excellent way to optimize checkout for mobile shoppers.

 Nixon